 The following information regarding city services and amenities will be updated as the situation develops:

 City Hall is now open to the public.
 However, we encourage customers who normally pay their water bill in person to take advantage of the opportunity to pay online on the city website, call in your payment here at City Hall, use the drop box outside City Hall, or pay by mailing your check to:

 City of Mountain Home

 Mountain Home, ID 83647

 City Council meetings will continue on the normal schedule of the second and fourth Monday of each month at 6 p.m.
-While residents may participate in person, we want to encourage citizens to make comments or statements in advance by using the drop box outside City Hall, email to firstname.lastname@example.org, or mail to City Hall.
+While residents may participate in person, we continue to encourage citizens to make comments or statements in advance by using the drop box outside City Hall, email to email@example.com, or mail to City Hall.
 All input received via these methods will still be taken into the same consideration as any in-person statement.
-Anyone can view City Council meetings from the safety of your home on Facebook Live at https://www.facebook.com/mountainhomecityhall/
+Anyone can view City Council meetings from the safety of your home on YouTube at https://www.youtube.com/channel/UCW2gUP3g9RC1ZuNcDNAKb6g

 The public utilities in the City will run as normal.
 Our water and wastewater operators are committed to making sure that services are not disrupted in this time of general public concern.
 The citizens of Mountain Home can be reassured that they will have safe, clean water to drink and use and that it will continue to be treated at our wastewater facility.

 The Water Department currently has had five (5) wells in operation during the winter months.
 Three (3) of those wells have generators in case of power failures to keep the supply of water to the city.
 The City also has over five million (5,000,000) gallons of storage capacity.
 As the weather continues to get nicer, the City’s other four (4) wells will be brought online to supply water for consumption and irrigation during the spring and summer.